yxlin/yxlin.github.io/_docs/basics/leastsq.md

 ![1D-DDM]({{"/images/basics/one-diffusion.png" | relative_url}})

-Usually, the instance represents or, said simulates, an unobservable cognitve process that happens when one responds to a trial.
-For example, in a driving simulator study for an automatic vehicle, in a trial, a participant may sit insider the simulator and engage in some tasks.
-When, for example, the simulated fog is unveiled, the participant suddenly is able to see the front view and perhaps notice another vehcile is in the front.
-At this moment, the participant was instructed to make a judgement to decide whether to take over control of the vehicle and disengage the automatic driving system.
+Usually, the instance represents or, said simulates, an unobservable cognitve process that happens when one responds to a stimulus.
+For example, in a driving simulation study, assuming the vehicle is automatically self-driving and a driver can decide to engage manually driving when needed.
+A participant sits in the simulator and meanwhile engages in some other tasks.
+The participant is instructed to make a decision to disengage the automatic driving, if, for example, a patch of simulated fog is unveiled and the front view shows a possible immediate collision with another vehicle(s).

-One might assume the stimulus composes of the front vehicle, its surrondings, as well as the participant's own kinetmatic sense of her vehicle (speed, accelaration etc), her psychological assessment of the distance between her AV and the vehicle in the front.
+One might assume the stimulus composes of the front vehicle, its surrondings, as well as the participant's own kinetmatic sense of her/his vehicle (speed, accelaration etc), her/his assessment of the distance between her/his AV and the vehicle in the front.

-The stimulus then presumably elicits usually unobservable "sensory evidence" in the particpant's mind.
+The stimulus then presumably elicits some unobservable "sensory evidence".
 The "sensory evidence" is the input (i.e., "Evidence" in the previous figure).

 In a 2AFC diffusion model, the outputs usually are a pair of numbers.
 The most well-known is the response time (RT) and the other is response choice.